Is half of North African dish underneath very sticky? (7)

 'half of' means to take half the letters.

-'north african dish' becomes 'couscous' (I've seen this in another clue).
+'north african dish' becomes 'couscous' (I've seen this before).

 'underneath' is a charade indicator (letters next to each other) (in a down clue, some letters go under others).